Where can I buy your books?

 How did you find your critique group?

 Many years ago I joined the Guppies writing group.
 They are a sub-group of Sisters in Crime.
 The group provides much support for new writers and facilitated our group.
 Though many of us have never met one another, we have become friends and celebrate our successes and commiserate our failures.
-The five of us are still together as a critique group, although not as active as we were in the early days.
+The five of us are still in touch, although not as active as we were in the early days.

 Why did you choose independent publishing?